Wishdream/takentai-ace/README.md

-Tankentai Sideview Battle System v1.0 by Enu
+Tankentai Sideview Battle System v1.0 by Enu, Translation 1.2b by Wishdream
 ============
-Translation 1.2b by Wishdream
-====

 Greetings and salutations, I'm Wishdream.
 You may know me before as Issa from my Tankentai Animation Shop, or probably Xeol from my old projects.